gear-foundation/gear-wiki/docs/examples/NFTs/nft-marketplace/nft-application.md

     }
     ```

-2. Let's read all the tokens our contract has.
-First, we'll create the type for a token in a separate folder called `types`:
+2. To read all the tokens in the contract, create the type for a token in a separate folder called `types`:
     ```shell
     mkdir types
     touch types/index.ts